timbermonson/EmpowerUtils/README.md

 - _Intakes:_ A list of full names, formatted as below.
 - _Does:_ A search for every person in every supported county (via real-estate parcel searches).
 - _Outputs:_ For each county, a list of each person's address results.
 - _Console-Logs:_ A "score" for each county.
-If a county has results for 4 inputted people, its score is 4.
-If none, its score is 0, and so on.
-Having multiple results for a single person does not increase the score.
+If a county has *any* results for all 4 inputted people, its score is 4.
+If none, its score is 0.
+This is used to help determine which county all searched people are most likely to reside in.

 ### Input Format: